tulsawebdevs/website/TYPESCRIPT.md

 - [1.3](#type-alias-vs-interface) **Type Alias vs. Interface**: Do not use `interface`.
 Use `type`. eslint: [`@typescript-eslint/consistent-type-definitions`](https://typescript-eslint.io/rules/consistent-type-definitions/)

   > Why?
-In TypeScript, `type` and `interface` can be used interchangeably to declare types.
-Use `type` for consistency.
+In addition to consistency, [this artile](https://www.totaltypescript.com/type-vs-interface-which-should-you-use#default-to-type-not-interface) explains other benefits of using `type` over `interface`.

   ```ts
   // BAD